EdDataScienceEES/tutorial-oladw/index.md

 If you're ready to dive deeper into the deep deep world of interactive data visualisation, here are some other resources and tools to expand your skills.

 - __Animations with `plotly`__

 You can create dynamic plots that show changes over time to illustrate trends.
 Learn more about <a href="https://plotly.com/r/animations/" target="_blank">animations with `plotly`</a>.

 - __Using `plotly` with other tools__

 You can also combine Plotly's interactivity with other tools to build applications and dashboards.
-Shiny is a package in R that allows you to create web applications entirely in R. Learn more about <a href="https://plotly-r.com/linking-views-with-shiny.html" target="_blank">animations with `plotly`</a>.
+Shiny is a package in R that allows you to create web applications entirely in R. Learn more about <a href="https://plotly-r.com/linking-views-with-shiny.html" target="_blank">using `plotly` with `shiny`</a>.

 - __Explore more about `htmlwidgets`__

 We used a little bit of the R package `htmlwidgets`.
 It is a crucial package in exporting interactive charts, maps and other figures.
 Learn about <a href="https://www.htmlwidgets.org/" target="_blank">
 what packages are compatible with html widgets</a>.

 - __Explore extensions for `ggplot2`__

 There are some very fun extensions for `ggplot2` to enhance your visualisations.
 Find out more about the <a href="https://exts.ggplot2.tidyverse.org/gallery/" target="_blank">
 extensions for `ggplot2`</a>.